 UCU INDUSTRIAL ACTION Information

-The University and College Union (UCU) which represents many university staff nationally is currently asking its members to vote on whether to take industrial action.
-The ballot closes on 4 November 2021.
-The disputes being balloted on are in relation to pensions, pay and working conditions.
-You can read about UCU members’ concerns here, and read the University of Exeter’s current statement here.
+The University and College Union (UCU) which represents many university staff nationally has recently balloted its members in relation to industrial action.
+The most recent ballots closed on 8 April 2022.
+The disputes balloted on are in relation to pensions, pay and working conditions.
+You can read about UCU members’ concerns here.

-This webpage will provide you (as our student members) a central hub to keep up-to-date on any potential strike action, as well as providing a platform for you to raise your thoughts, questions and concerns with us so we can ensure you are supported.
-Keep an eye on any updates coming soon.
+This webpage will provide you (as our student members) a central hub to keep up-to-date on any strike action, as well as providing a platform for you to raise your thoughts, questions and concerns with us so we can ensure you are supported.

 UCU: University and College Union – a trade union representing staff across UK higher and further education institutions.
 Find out more about UCU on their website here.
 You can also find out more information on the local branch of UCU at the University of Exeter here.